Hoop House Update – December

 hoop house

-I started out very simply, by putting hoops over a raised bed and covering it first with a sheet of floating row cover for the fall.
-Then, when the temperatures really started dropping, I added a sheet of clear plastic to trap more of the heat underneath.
+I started out very simply by putting hoops over a raised bed.
+I covered it first with a sheet of floating row cover for the fall.
+When the temperatures really started dropping, I added a sheet of clear plastic.
+That trapped in more of the heat underneath.

-Three years ago, my husband and I built a hoop house that is 10 feet wide by 9 feet long and covers 2 of our raised beds plus the pathway in between.
+Three years ago, my husband and I built a hoop house.
+It’s 10 feet wide by 9 feet long and covers 2 of our raised beds plus the pathway in between.
 Even though the hoop house isn’t heated, it’s amazing how well plants grow in it.
 But there is a big reason for that!

-When I first started out, I didn’t know what I was doing and just grew some cool-season vegetables: carrots, lettuce and spinach.
-It didn’t take me long to learn that you really need to select very cold-tolerant veggies in order to be successful.
+When I first started out, I didn’t know what I was doing.
+I just grew some cool-season vegetables: carrots, lettuce and spinach.
+It didn’t take me long to learn something important.
+You really need to select very cold-tolerant veggies in order to be successful.

-The crops I’ve had the best luck with are corn salad (mache), claytonia (miner’s lettuce) and ‘Vates’ kale, which performs really well in cold-weather trials.
-This year, I’m also growing 3 kinds of lettuce that I had started indoors and ‘Matador’ spinach, which is supposed to be cold-tolerant.
+There are 3 crops that I’ve had the best luck with.
+They are corn salad (mache), claytonia (miner’s lettuce) and ‘Vates’ kale, which performs really well in cold-weather trials.
+This year, I’m also growing 3 kinds of lettuce that I started indoors and ‘Matador’ spinach.
+It’s supposed to be cold-tolerant.

 I’ve also grown minutina, which grows in clumps and can be harvested a leaf at a time.
-I’m not growing it this year and have to admit that I’m not as fond of growing it as the others I’ve mentioned above.
+I’m not growing it this year.
+I have to admit I’m not as fond of growing it as the others I’ve mentioned above.

 In the summer, we use the hoop house to grow some warm-season crops such as tomatoes, cucumbers, peppers, melons and eggplant.
 There’s no point in having the hoop house sit empty, right?
 So far, I’ve been most impressed with how peppers and melons grow in it.